 About Anne Henderson

-Our fantastic Consultant Gynaecologist Anne Henderson has worked within the NHS and private sectors for 15 years.
+Our fantastic Consultant Gynecologist Anne Henderson has worked within the health sector for 15 years.
 From running large-scale menopause clinics where she helped hundreds of women access then-pioneering body identical hormones through to working with complementary practitioners to provide truly holistic care, Anne leads the way when it comes to caring, innovative, whole-woman focused practice.